tabufx50/netflix/README.md

 ## Made with React

 This project was alot of fun and has some nice rollover animations and smooth scroll features built-in.
+Used axios to pull in data from exteral movie database.

 The final app can be viewed here  <a href="https://netflix-clone-69965.web.app/"> Netflix clone</a>  - use back arrow to get back to this github page.